keboola/component-k2/component_config/component_long_description.md

-This component fetches xxxxxx data from the K2 API
+This component fetches defined data objects from the K2 API